SNAP-Ed

 What is SNAP-Ed?

-SNAP-Ed is the one USDA program that brings the powerful combination of education, marketing, policy, systems and environmental changes to support healthy eating and active living for SNAP-eligible families.
-The goal of this program is to improve the likelihood that persons eligible for SNAP will make healthy food choices within a limited budget and choose physically active lifestyles consistent with the current Dietary Guidelines for Americans under USDA food guidance.
-We hope to give Georgians the tools where they live, work, play, learn, shop and eat so that they can make the healthy choice, the preferred choice.
+SNAP-Ed also known as the SNAP Nutrition Education and Obesity Prevention Grant Program is one USDA program that brings a powerful combination of education, marketing, policy, systems, and environmental changes to support healthy eating and active living for SNAP-eligible families.
+The goal of this program is to improve the likelihood that persons eligible for SNAP will make healthy food choices within a limited budget and choose physically active lifestyles consistent with the current Dietary Guidelines for Americans and the USDA food guidance.
+We hope to give Georgians the tools where they live, work, play, learn, shop, and eat so that they can make the healthy choice, the preferred choice.

 What is the SNAP-Ed Focus?